Terrorism Financing: How It Works, Red Flags, and How to Detect It

 What is Terrorism Financing?

 Terrorism financing is the provision of funds, assets, or financial services to individuals, organizations, or activities associated with terrorism.
 It is a distinct category within AML financial crime, criminalized separately from money laundering under FATF Recommendation 5 and the United Nations International Convention for the Suppression of the Financing of Terrorism (1999).
+FATF defines it to cover both the funding of specific acts and ongoing support for terrorist organizations as entities; both are criminal under Recommendation 5 and under domestic legislation in member jurisdictions.

 The defining characteristic is that the money doesn't have to be dirty.
 A legitimate salary, a small business profit, or funds raised through genuine charitable giving can all serve as vehicles.
 That's what makes TF harder to detect than standard proceeds-of-crime cases: the behavioral and network signals matter more than the amount or origin of funds.

 The scale is deceptive.
-The 9/11 attacks cost an estimated $400,000 to $500,000, according to the 9/11 Commission Report.
-The 2005 London bombings cost less than £8,000.
-Individual transaction amounts are often unremarkable by any standard threshold.
+The 9/11 Commission Report put the total cost of the September 11 attacks at $400,000 to $500,000.
+The 2004 Madrid train bombings cost an estimated €8,000, the 2005 London bombings less than £8,000.
+Many attacks require even less.
+Individual transaction amounts are unremarkable by any standard threshold, and TF activity frequently falls below the levels that trigger standard AML alerts, often as low-value, high-frequency transfers.
 FATF analysis consistently finds that terrorist cells operate on budgets that would attract no attention in isolation.
 Detection depends on pattern recognition, not size recognition.

 Every bank, money service business, and fintech operating in a FATF member jurisdiction must maintain TF detection and reporting controls.
 Failure to detect and file Suspicious Activity Reports on suspected TF is a criminal compliance failure.
 In the UK, failing to disclose knowledge or suspicion of TF is a criminal offense under the Terrorism Act 2000, carrying up to five years' imprisonment, separate from any regulatory sanction.